rubo77/Lalumo/dev/plan.md

 - Message box not showing because components are not updating the global feedback store; they are still setting local variables.
 - The pitches component now updates the global feedback store for help messages.
 - The chords component also contains local feedback assignments that must be refactored to use the global store.
+- Chords component feedback triggers are being refactored to use the global store.

 ## Task List
 - [x] Locate Alpine.js `pitches` component definition